Chapter 29 : Hate

 “Teenaged parents,” the lady scoffed, her sneer making my skin crawl.
 “They think they know everything.”

 I was too angry to even bother denying the fact that Potter and I were parents.
-I mean, the idea was too absurd to even be recognized.
-“I may be a teenager, but at least my parents taught me some manners.
-Which is more than can be said for you and Mr. Pushalot over there.”
+I mean, the idea was too absurd to even be acknowledged.
+“I may be a teenager, but at least my parents taught me some manners."

-“Bennett,” Potter sliced across in a growl, stepping forward in an effort to cut me off.
-I knew I was out of line—I mean, even Potter knew I was out of line—but I couldn’t help myself.
-Never before had I ever spoken back to an adult, but something about this woman made me so angry, I wanted to scream.
+“What are you, the Neighborhood Playground Vigilante?”
+Potter sliced across in a growl, stepping forward in an effort to cut me off.
+I knew I was out of line—even Potter knew I was out of line—but I couldn’t help myself.
+Never before had I spoken back to an adult, but something about this woman made me so angry, I wanted to scream.

 “Yes, dear, how about you listen to your little friend?
 He’s the one who knocked you up, am I right?
 And by the looks of it,” she glanced down mockingly at my hands, which were firmly planted on my hips.
 “No wedding ring.
 Can’t say I’m surprised.
 What kind of man would want to marry a rude, lippy S-L-U-T like you?”

 Even though she had spelled out the insult, I still felt the full magnitude of it.
 For a moment, I was stunned into silence.
 I mean, honestly.
 First Cooper, now her?
-This was the second time I’d been called a slut in a month.
-That’s when you know things are getting out of hand.
+This was the second time my... virtue, or whatever, had been insulted this month.
+Things were getting out of hand.